taz1003/PP2-BMI-Calculator/README.md

     - Clean and modern UI for better user experience.

 ## How to Use
-The users should perform following steps to calculate their BMI & BMR :
+The users should perform the following steps to calculate their BMI & BMR :
 - Enter their age, height (in cm), and weight (in kg).
 - Select their body type (male or female).
-- Click on the Calculate BMI & BMR button or press "Enter" on keyboard.
+- Click on the Calculate BMI & BMR button or press "Enter" on the keyboard.
 - View their calculated BMI, BMI category, and BMR in the results section.
 - Use the Reset button to clear all inputs and start over.